digitalParkour/OCToolbox/README.md

 The import tool requires the **PSYaml** module to parse yml files.

  - Goto: https://github.com/Phil-Factor/PSYaml
- - Copy files to %USERPROFILE%\Documents\WindowsPowerShell\Modules\PSYaml
+ - Copy files in the PSYaml subfolder to %USERPROFILE%\Documents\WindowsPowerShell\Modules\PSYaml

 If you download the files to a different folder, edit this line near the top of OCToolbox.ps1: